RamanaRaj7/wifiwatcher/README.md

 ## Features

 - Monitors Wi-Fi SSID changes in real-time
+- Detects connections, disconnections, and network switches
-- Executes custom scripts based on network conditions:
+- Executes custom scripts based on powerful condition matching:
   - When connecting to any network
+  - When disconnecting completely from Wi-Fi
-  - When disconnecting from any network
+  - When switching from one network to another
-  - When connecting to specific networks (exact match, contains, starts with, ends with)
+  - When connecting to specific networks using pattern matching
+  - When transitioning from one specific network to another
-- Provides environmental variables to scripts (SSID, connection status, signal strength)
+- Provides context-aware environment variables to scripts
-- Easy setup with example configuration and scripts
+- Simple configuration with flexible condition syntax
+- Advanced condition combinations for complex triggers

 ## Installation